argonautproject/questionnaire/source/pages/adaptive.md

 {% include img-narrow.html img="aw-step2.jpg" %}

-Client renders/stores/processes the item and gets the next group item by POSTing the operation $next-question to the service Questionnaire instance endpoint and supplying a1 in the QuestionnaireResponse and q1 in the contained Q.
+The Client renders the item, presents it to the end-user and records the response in the QuestionnaireResponse.
+The Client POSTs the operation `$next-question` to the Service to retrieve the next question.

-{% include img-narrow.html img="slide3.png" %}
+{% include img-narrow.html img="Slide3.png" %}

-As result of the operation, the Service updates the QuestionnaireResponse and returns it to the Client.
+As result of the operation, the Service updates the Questionnaire and returns it to the Client.
+It identifies the adaptive questionnaire items by their  `definiton` or `linkID` elements and determines the next question based on the responses.
+It may also calculate intermediate and/or cumulative scores.
+The Service updates the contained Questionnaire with the next question and scores if scoring is done and returns it within the QuestionnaireResponse.

-{% include img-narrow.html img="slide4.png" %}
+{% include img-narrow.html img="Slide4.png" %}

-The Service identifies the adaptive questionnaire group item by the contained Questionnaire `definiton` or `linkID` element may add intermediate and cumulative score to the QuestionnaireResponse based on the preceding item(s) and updates the contained Questionnaire with the next question.
-This process step is repeated until the adaptive questionnaire is done or the Questionnaire has timed out or another error has occured.
+ This step is repeated until the adaptive questionnaire is done or the Questionnaire has timed out or another error has occured.

 #### APIs